 Bug Out Bag (BOB)

 When it comes to prepping, you need to be prepared to bug out.
 There probably won’t be time to stop and pack a suitcase.
 You’ll need to have everything ready so you can grab it and go.
 That’s the purpose of a bug out bag.
 It’s a carefully thought out and pre-packed backpack, with everything you need for survival.
 While it may not have your favorite shirt and jeans in it, it will have the means of creating shelter, clean water, some food, and a first-aid kit.

 While a bug out bag may not be the only thing you take on a bug out, it will be the first thing.
 It will also be the last thing you will let go of, if you have to abandon your vehicle and go on foot.
 The contents of that bag are carefully selected to meet your needs.
 Anything else you bring is icing on the cake.

 Everyday Carry Bag (EDC)

 That’s what the everyday carry bag is for.
-Keeping it with you at all times gives you the capability of having the necessary survival equipment to get you home.
+Keeping it with you at all times ensures you have the necessary survival equipment to get you home.
 While it won’t have enough for you to live on for a week, it will provide some valuable and essential equipment and supplies.

 Survival Skills and Mindset

-Bringing it all together
+Bringing It all Together

-Well, having a complete bug out plan, including your BOB, BOL and BOV is just one more type of insurance.
-You do it to give your family security, nothing more.
-Then, when the time comes and you need it, you’re not one of those people waiting on FEMA with your fingers crossed, you have a plan and you know what to do.
+Well, having a complete bug out plan, including your BOB, BOL, and BOV is just one more type of insurance.
+You are prepping to give your family security, nothing more.
+Then, when the time comes and you need it, you’re not one of those people waiting on FEMA with your fingers crossed.
+You have a plan and you know what to do.